Aghiad-Alzein-78/age_flutter/README.md

 Unfortunately the original package doesn't support the nullability in dart till
 ***01/09/2021***.

-This my try to solve the problem by re
+This my try to solve the problem by rewrite the package.